Most of the negative things that happen to us and around us can be attributed to disconnection.

 Do not underestimate the power of a handshake, an eye-contact or a casual conversation.
 These are the building blocks of a powerful relationship.
 God created us.
 He did not create you to be alone.
 He created you to be with us.
 Anyone can climb out of the pit of poverty if he/she grabs onto the lifeline of relationships.

 - Depression, Separation : The most important connection that many people take for granted is the connection with family.
 Most of us need support.
 We can get support from friends, peers and organizations but there is nothing stronger than the support from family.
 However, a family can’t support us if we are disconnected.
-Vanity, greed and the unwillingness to apologize and forgive break and keep families apart.
+Vanity, greed, lack of care, and the unwillingness to apologize and forgive break and keep families apart.

 Try to be nice.
 Being nice is like having a magnet towards goodness, great relationships and opportunities to prosperity.